thehyve/fairspace/adr/005_data_integrity.md

 *Status*

-Rejected
+Accepted

 *Consequences*

- The proposed solution will simplify the data model of Fairspace,  make it more metadata-centric, and  provide strong data integrity guarantees, i.e. serializable ACID transactions for all metadata and file operations.
+* The proposed solution will simplify the data model of Fairspace,  make it more metadata-centric, and  provide strong data integrity guarantees, i.e. serializable ACID transactions for all metadata and file operations.
 It will also bring us such features as  backup-and-restore and audit log almost for free.
-  Apparently, most difficult to implement is the metadata-driven filesystem(s).
+* Apparently, most difficult to implement is the metadata-driven filesystem(s).
 However, it shouldn’t be a too complex task.
 For comparison, both existing implementations of WebDAV server filesystems are about 300 LOC long.
+* We are locked to the single metadata database.
+When adding new functionality, everything has to be stored in the same database, or all consistency benefits of this solution are gone.
+* Using a schemaless database with structured data requires the addition of validation logic in the application layer.
+* Having a single service makes it impossible to scale, develop or deploy only parts of the application.
+* A full rewrite is needed
+* The storage requirements are much higher because of the duplication of data on the filesystem and the duplication of data in the transaction log.
+* Performance could be affected because there is a bottleneck with the single database
+* Strict transactions do not come for free.
+They could degrade performance